madhav8511/Programming-Languages/README.md

 # Functional Data Science: The Lazy Data Engine

-This repository contains the Laminar Data Engine, a purely functional and lazily-evaluated data processing pipeline built in OCaml.
+This repository contains the Lazy Data Engine, a purely functional and lazily-evaluated data processing pipeline built in OCaml.
 It is designed to process massive datasets (CSV and JSON) with an $O(1)$ memory footprint using deferred execution and structural sharing.

 ## Quick Start Guide